operator-framework/rukpak/docs/provisioner-spec.md

 1. A provisioner _must_ define one or more globally unique names for the `Bundle` and `BundleDeployment` controllers it runs.
-2. A provisioner _should_ use its unique controller names when configuring its watch predicates so that it only reconciles bundles and bundle instances that use its name.
+2. A provisioner _should_ use its unique controller names when configuring its watch predicates so that it only reconciles bundles and bundle deployments that use its name.
-3. A provisioner is not required to implement controllers for both bundles and bundle instances.
+3. A provisioner is not required to implement controllers for both bundles and bundle deployments.
    - There may be use cases where a `Bundle` provisioner fetches a bundle in one format and converts it to another format such that a different `BundleDeployment` provisioner can be used to install it.
    - There may also be use cases where different provisioners exist for to provide implementation variations for the same bundle formats.
 For example, two different provisioners that handle plain manifest bundles: one that performs "atomic" upgrades and one tha performs eventually consistent upgrades.
-4. A provisioner _must_ reuse the defined condition types and phases when updating the status of bundles and bundle instances.
+4. A provisioner _must_ reuse the defined condition types and phases when updating the status of bundles and bundle deployments.
 5. A provisioner _should_ populate all condition types during every reconciliation, even if that means setting `condition.status = "Unknown"`.
 This enables consumers to avoid making false assumptions about the status of the object.